SOM-Research/Impromptu/evaluation_questions_Documentation.md

 Use it to indicate that the questions of the exam **should be true/false question**

 - `@option`: Indicates any addition option related to these questions.
 Ususally it should be one of the question of the category Option Assets .
-In case you do not want to add any additional task, add an empty string (i.e " ").
+In case you do not want to add any additional task, add an empty string ( `true_false_answers("")`).